Setting up self-help resources

 As a BMC Digital Workplace administrator, you create and import knowledge articles, and add links to online (internal or external) product documentation, troubleshooting tips, tutorials, videos, and other resources.
-End users can then access those resources through search (in the Superbox or from the Catalog tab) or from the profile of an asset or service.
+End users can then access those resources through search (in the Global search or from the Catalog tab) or from the profile of an asset or a service health item.

 In knowledge articles, you can include a link directly to an appropriate service request or catalog section.
 Users will feel more confident turning to self-help resources when they know that help is only a click away.

 Before you begin

 Read the Solving problems with self-help use case.

 Provide users with access to self-help articles from Knowledge Management or online resources.
 These resources can be websites, articles, or other content that your company has created, such as training documents, internal procedures and guidelines, product manuals and guides, tutorials, and videos.

 Self-help resources can include both how-to articles and knowledge articles.
 Catalog sections can include both IT-related knowledge articles (from BMC Knowledge Management) and HR-related knowledge articles (from BMC HR Case Management).